This page outlines the admission requirements to our Master of Information, Master of Museum Studies, and the Combined Degree programs.

 Your statement of interest should be comprised of two responses.
 The first question is required for all candidates and the second question should be selected from the list of four.

-Responses to both questions should be no longer than 4 pages, double spaced and is to be written in essay format.
-You should make it clear which questions you are responding to separately.
+Responses to both questions should be no longer than 4 pages total (not 4 pages for each question), double spaced and is to be written in essay format.
+You should make it clear which questions you are responding to separately and answered as two separate questions.
 Once completed, please submit the Statement through the SGS application site as either a Microsoft Word document or a PDF.

 First Question (Required):